fzi-forschungszentrum-informatik/TSInterpret/README.md

 ## Citation

-If you use TSInterpret in your research, please consider citing it and the methods authors' original papers.
-The methods authors' original papers are cited in the documentation and the paper below.
+If you use TSInterpret in your research, please consider citing it and the authors' original papers.
+The authors' original papers are cited in the documentation and the paper below.

 ```
 @misc{https://doi.org/10.48550/arxiv.2208.05280,